Good Dads

 This phrase means that we tend to use the tools we have on hand rather than figuring out what tool we should be using.
 But wise builders make sure they are employing the right tool for the job every time.
 Using the wrong tool can cause problems down the road for any kind of building project.

 Looking to learn more about Good Dads 2.0?
-Get in contact with us!
+Contact us!

 Course Objectives

-• Describe the goals, format and content of the course.
+• Understand the goals, format and content of the course.

 • Develop a contract to guide the group’s behavior and expectations.